nychng/AutoSizeTableCell/README.md

 }
 ```

-don't seem to need the UIContentSizeCategoryDidChangeNotification or the extra constraints in my case.
+PS: don't seem to need the *UIContentSizeCategoryDidChangeNotification*, the *extra constraints* or the *setNeedsLayout* call